ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/create.rst

       }
     }

-The code below will do the same thing as above, but it will also assign the task to the two users whose usernames are ``johndoe@example.com`` and ``janedoe@example.com``:
+The code below will function as the code above, but it will also assign the Task to the two users whose usernames are ``johndoe@example.com`` and ``janedoe@example.com``:

 .. code::